Skip to main content

 11.6.
 Comparison summary:

-This is the first year in the last 7 years that there has not been a reduction of the mean gender pay gap with the mean gap increasing by 3.57% against last year.
-Overall there is still a closing of the mean pay gap of 2.01% since the Council first reported on its gender pay gap in 2016/17.
+The gender pay gap has continued a decreasing trend for a second year and represents the lowest pay gap recorded by the council since pay gap reporting began.
+With the mean gap decreasing by 1.73% against last year.
+Overall, there is a closing of the mean pay gap of 6.44% since the Council first reported on its gender pay gap in 2016/17.

-As with the mean pay gap, this year also shows a widening of the median gender pay gap, with a 1.19% increase this year against last year.
-Overall there has been a 4.13% improvement since the Council first reported its gender pay gap in 2016/17.
+The council’s median gender pay gap has remained at 0.00%.
+Overall there has been a 7.77% improvement since the Council first reported its gender pay gap in 2016/1.

-National comparisons of the gender pay gap (Office of National Statistics) show Bury to be performing better than regional and national comparators
+National comparisons of the median gender pay gap for full time employees (Office of National Statistics) show Bury to be performing better than regional and national comparators:

 National comparisons